 A student assistant is employed part-time in the DSCC and may be available to work on digitization projects.

-The mission of the Connecticut College Digital Scholarship Initiative is to create a physical and relational space that builds bridges between students, faculty, librarians, and the wider community to develop digital projects and make new discoveries visible.
-This program enables digital scholarship that complements and expands traditional research and presentation methods.
+The mission of the Connecticut College Digital Scholarship Program of initiatives is to create a physical and relational space that builds bridges between students, faculty, librarians, and the wider community to develop digital projects and make new discoveries visible.
+This program enables digital scholarship that complements and expands traditional research and publishing methods.

 The Digital Scholarship community at Connecticut College is inclusive, interdisciplinary, collaborative, welcoming, and empowering.
 It values exploration, experimentation, risk-taking, failure, and iteration based on what is learned through this process of discovery, making, and sharing.